Identification, Images, & Information

 Explanation of Names

-The origin of the name is due to the extended length of the chelicerae (jaws), as compared to other orb weavers (Araneidae).
+The common name is due to the extended length of the chelicerae (jaws) compared to those of other orb weavers (Araneidae).

 Compare a long-jawed orb weaver: